StevenBlack/vocab/README.md

 together.

+### allodoxaphobia
+The fear of other people's opinions.

 ### altschmerz
 An emotion; Weariness with the same old issues that you've always had - the same boring flaws and arieties that you've been gnawing on for years.